shsui5379/notes/Computer Science/Software Analysis and Design 1/3 - arrays.md

 - Put `&` in front of a variable name to get the variable's memory address
 - `&arrayname[i] == arrayname + i`
 - The array's name itself is a pointer to the first element of the array
+- When an array is passed in as an argument into a function, technically, the pointer is being passed in
+  - Size info is lost

+# 2D arrays
+- Arrays containing arrays
+- To declare: `type arrName[numRows][numCols]`
+- To access an index: `arrName[row][col]`